-Consent to participant In Research
+Consent to participant In Research (Minimal Risk Consent Guidance)

 Study Title:

 Brief Summary:

 You are invited to volunteer for a research study.
 Researchers need to inform you about the research study, convey that taking part is your choice, explain risks and benefits of being in the study including why you might or might not want to do this, and enable you to make an informed decision.
 Please ask the researchers any questions you may have.
 If you volunteer, you will be one of about _____ people to do so